National Defense Education Act: Title V

 Title V includes provisions for the training of guidance counselors and the implementation of testing programs to identify gifted students.
 This laid the groundwork for Academically Gifted (AG) and Gifted & Talented (GT) programs and began the trend of using standardized testing in schools to measure competency.
 Title V had a great influence on gifted education.
 However, since the program started in the 1920s, the defining percentage that marks "giftedness" has remained constant.

 Title VI

+Title VI provided funding for the improvement of the teaching of foreign languages at institutions of higher education.
 Title VI provides funding for language and area studies programs.
 "Area studies" includes such subjects as African American studies and Latin American studies.

 Title VII

 Title VII provided funding for research in the more effective use of technology for educational purposes.

 Title VIII

 Title VIII provided funding for vocational training in order to better prepare citizens for the workforce.

 Title IX

 Title IX established the Science Information Institute and Science Information Council in order to disseminate scientific information and assist the government in matters of a highly technical nature.